-Recently, I saw a query that asked how to make someone’s old chairs work in her new living room.
-The photo showed sleek, black leather armchairs that would be perfect in a den or modern office.
-But the owner wanted to marry that tough look with a yellow suburban living room with white trim and unusual windows.
+Recently, I saw a query that asked how to make old chair styles work in a new living room.
+The photo showed black leather armchairs that would be perfect in a den or modern office.
+But that style would look tough in the owner’s yellow suburban room with white trim and unusual windows.
 Mission impossible, I thought.

-Chairs are sometimes whimsical choices or an attempt to get along with other furniture.
-Because they are inherently sculptural, their shape, size, scale, style, color and texture can make them anything but basic.
+Chair styles are sometimes whimsical choices or an attempt to get along with other furniture.
+Because any chair is inherently sculptural, its shape, size, scale, style, color and texture can make it appear anything but basic.
 These ten show us why.

 Mid Century Comfort [top] – One of the 20th Century architectural furniture icons, Arne Jacobsen’s 1957 Egg chair excels at comfort with its body-wrapping high back, thick seat and study center base that makes you want to run over and try it out.
 The height and graceful sculptural scooped out front establish the chair as an importance piece that holds substantial space in any room.

-All Purpose European – Combining sumptuous coziness and a traditional armchair form, the Firenze, from Belgium’s Flamant style-tore features rolled arms, a tight back and tight, cushionless seat that leans back slightly.
-Turned legs and casters suggest it can be easily moved.
-So along with the neutral gray fabric and pale wood finish it is versatile enough to get heavy use in a nursery, kitchen or great room, a living room, bedroom or den.
+All Purpose European – Combining sumptuous coziness and a traditional armchair form, the Firenze, from Belgium’s Flamant style-store features rolled arms, a tight back and tight, cushionless seat that leans back slightly.
+Turned legs and casters suggest it moves easily and it’s no oversized.
+So along with the neutral gray fabric and pale wood finish it is a versatile mid-size chair that can withstand heavy use in a nursery, kitchen or great room, a living room, bedroom or den.

 Active Lifestyle – The contemporary Danish designer Jesper K. Thomsen strips down furniture in his Camping line to curved natural beech frames and interlaced leather.
 His chair and matching ottoman has an indoor-outdoor spirit similar to handmade sandals.
 Sturdy and casual, it’s the essence of earthy.